mgtools/PPGpep/README.md

+- **Reduced misidentification** of human peptides as microbial peptides through a more complete proteome representation.

-# PPGpep: A Panproteome Graph for Enhanced Peptide and Protein Identification
+## Acknowledgements# PPGpep: A Panproteome Graph for Enhanced Peptide and Protein Identification

 This repository contains the code and resources for generating the **Panproteome Graph (PPG)** and performing statistical analysis, as described in our paper.
 The PPG enables improved peptide and protein identification from proteomic data by utilizing the **human pangenome**, providing deeper insights into the shared peptides across the proteome.

+## Data Availability
+The datasets supporting this work are accessible at [PPGnet](https://omics.informatics.indiana.edu/PPGnet/).

 ## Overview
 In this study, we developed a novel data structure called the **Panproteome Graph (PPG)**, where **nodes represent tryptic peptides**.
 The PPG was constructed using **47 human proteomes** from the Human Pangenome Reference Consortium (HPRC) and **UniProt human proteins**, resulting in over **4.2 million tryptic peptides**—a **26% increase** compared to using UniProt proteins alone.